junxit/us-congress-bills-115/bill.md

     - **(A)** in paragraph (1)—
       - **(i)** in the matter preceding subparagraph (A), by striking “, in coordination with the Director,”;
       - **(ii)** in subparagraph (A), by inserting “and” at the end;
-      - **(iii)** in subparagraph (B), by striking “the prevention, judicial handling, and treatment of child abuse and neglect; and” and inserting “multidisciplinary team investigation, trauma-informed interventions, and evidence-informed treatment.”; and
+      - **(iii)** in subparagraph (B), by striking “the prevention, judicial handling, and treatment of child abuse and neglect; and” and inserting “multidisciplinary team investigation, trauma-informed interventions, and evidence-informed treatment,”; and
       - **(iv)** by striking subparagraph (C); and
     - **(B)** in paragraph (2)—
       - **(i)** in subparagraph (A)—